Seeking the Kingdom of God with Faith

 Readings: 1st: Ezek 17, 22-24; Ps 91; 2nd: 2Cor 5, 6-10; Gos Mk 4: 26-34

-The first reading is a message of hope, liberation and restoration.
-Through the prophet Ezekiel God promised to restore, elevate and establish his people who were in exile in Babylon.
-This means that God wishes to transform and transfer his people from a kingdom of oppression, poverty and austerity to a kingdom of peace, justice, and prosperity.
-This is obviously the kingdom where Christ reigns as king over his people and where he is the fountain that supports their life.
-This is the kingdom where God wishes us to be.
-The visible sign of this kingdom is the church to which all people come to seek refuge.
+The first reading is a message of hope and restoration.
+Through prophet Ezekiel God promised to re-establish and elevate his people who were in exile in Babylon.
+This means that God wishes to transfer his people from a kingdom of oppression, poverty, and misery to a realm of justice, prosperity, and peace of mind.